Critical Functions in the Controller's Office

-Accounting Operations and Systems
+Accounting Operations and Supplier Management Division

 AOSD’s primary mission is to control the financial activities of the City.
 The division certifies contracts, pays vendors, approves personnel requisitions and reviews, monitors, controls, and projects departmental expenditures on a continuous basis to assess overall fiscal condition.
 The division assists departments to achieve fiscal compliance, accuracy, timeliness and meaningfulness for the resulting financial information.
 The division is also responsible for the producing the City's annual audited financial statements including the Annual Comprehensive Financial Report (ACFR), the Single Audit Report, and other reports required by federal, state, and local regulations, as well as the Countywide Cost Allocation Plan (COWCAP).
 Other functions include developing and maintaining citywide financial systems, system policies, procedures, training, security, and documentation.

 The Administration & Finance Division is our internal support division, serving over 300+ Controller's Office employees in two locations.
 The Division manages the Controller’s Office:

 - Internal Human Resources & Hiring